BOARD OF DIRECTORS

 Fred is a pediatric surgeon at Riley Children’s Hospital and a Professor Emeritus of Surgery at Indiana University’s School of Medicine.
 He is highly regarded for his 40 years of work as a surgeon in Indiana and known more broadly for his research.

 Ranjan George, PhD

-Ranjan is an Associate Professor of Business and serves as the Program Director for the Business BA program at Fresno University.
-He is an accomplished lecturer and researcher having studied issues of gender disparities in the work place.
+Ranjan is a Business Instructor at Rutgers University, Camden.
+He is an accomplished lecturer and researcher having studied issues of gender disparities in the workplace.